• Target level of study

 Organization

-Knowledge control
+Knowledge assessment

 Read more

-Special arrangements
+Special facilities

 High-level athletes

-To be eligible, check your eligibility here
+To find out if you are eligible, check your eligibility here

-The application for high level status must be made every year.
+The application for high-level status must be made every year.

-Confirmed artists
+Established artists

 Students with disabilities